An ancient inheritance

-In 1351, Edward III conferred the title of Duke of Lancaster on the celebrated diplomat and soldier, Henry Grosmont, son of Henry 3rd Duke of Lancaster, ‘in recognition of (his) astonishing deeds of prowess and feats of arms‘.
+In 1351, Edward III conferred the title of Duke of Lancaster on the celebrated diplomat and soldier, Henry Grosmont, son of Henry 3rd Earl of Lancaster, ‘in recognition of (his) astonishing deeds of prowess and feats of arms‘.
 Edward III also raised Lancaster to a County Palatine for the duration of Henry Grosmont’s life, giving the Duke devolved royal powers.
 These included control of the law courts and the right to appoint the sheriff, judges, justices of the peace and other senior officials serving the County Palatine.

 When Henry Grosmont died in 1361, the inheritance became part of his daughter Blanche’s dowry.
 Two years earlier in 1359, Blanche had married one of Edward III’s sons, John of Gaunt.
 As only a male heir could inherit the Dukedom, John became the second Duke of Lancaster in 1362.
 He then persuaded his father Edward III to grant the Palatinate powers to him and his heirs permanently.